Log in

 • Program Contact: Cornell Cooperative Extension Orange County is the primary point of contact for all program communications and inquiries.

-• Chick Custody and Ownership: Participants may not relocate chicks without prior approval from Cornell Cooperative Extension.
-Chicks may be taken home only after hatching, but all chicks must be returned to Cornell Cooperative Extension on the scheduled pickup day.
+• Chick Custody and Ownership: Participants may not relocate chicks without prior approval from CCEOC.
+Chicks may be taken home for the weekend only after hatching, but all chicks must be returned to Cornell Cooperative Extension on the scheduled pickup day.
 All eggs and chicks remain the property of Cornell Cooperative Extension.
 Per New York State law, it is prohibited to purchase fewer than six chicks.

 • 02/24/2026